HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.nodejs.browser-debugging.md

 ## Launch configuration attributes

 Debugging configurations are stored in a `launch.json` file located in your workspace's `.vscode` folder.
 An introduction into the creation and use of debugging configuration files is in the general [[vs.1.7.docs.editor.debugging.md#launch-configurations]] article.
-You can either "launch" a browser with your application, or "attach" to an existing browser that you [[vs.1.7.#attaching-to-browsers]].
+You can either "launch" a browser with your application, or "attach" to an existing browser that you [attaching-to-browsers](#attaching-to-browsers).

 Below is a reference of common `launch.json` attributes specific to browser debugging.
 You can view the complete set of options in the [vscode-js-debug options](https://github.com/microsoft/vscode-js-debug/blob/main/OPTIONS.md) documentation.